 To answer this question, yes, you can still use your credit card after consolidating your debt.
 However, if you have to use your credit card, be sure to be mindful about it.
 After you have combined your credit balances, you must cease from using them except for emergencies.
 It is possible to secure or hide them in a safe place, or you can even physically cut the cards if you easily give in to temptations.
 You must make sure that the balances on your credit accounts remain zero.

 Once you get yourself a debt consolidation loan, a good way to ensure all those credit cards continue to have zero balances would be to connect those loans into a bigger plan to become free of debt and make improvements to your financial situation.
-In case you firmly believe that you have problems in managing your spending, or usually do not think you make use of your credit properly, you can try to look for a reliable financial consultant who will be able to assist and help you in managing your finances.
+In case you firmly believe that you have problems in managing your spending, or usually do not think you make use of your credit properly, you can try to look for a reliable financial consultant or a licensed money lender who will be able to assist and help you in managing your finances.